These three important elements of your job search are similar, yet different.

-Ditch your old pitch formula and try answering these questions instead:
+Ditch your old pitch formula, and answer these questions instead:

 The pitch you use while introducing yourself at a gathering with family and friends would be different from the pitch you deliver in an interview.
 The formula is similar, but the words you choose to use need to be adapted based on your audience’s understanding of what you are talking about.

 Every resume written today needs a summary.
-Your summary serves as a teaser for the reader and helps them understand your qualifications at a glimpse.
+It serves as a teaser for the reader and helps them understand your qualifications at a glimpse.

-As was true for the pitch, people have short attention-spans so your summary helps hook them and convinces them to read on.
-Your summary may just be key words or it may be a short paragraph, either way, it needs to convey your message.
+As was true for the pitch, people have short attention spans so your summary helps hook them and convinces them to read on.
+Your summary may just be keywords or it may be a short paragraph.
+Either way, the summary needs to convey your message.